sagemath/sagewiki_to_gh-2022-10-10/mathbook.md

   1. Processing into a variety of formats
   1. A limited number of rational tags, with simple names
   1. Minimal use of external shell scripts
+  1. XSLT 1.0 compatible: ideally the only required tool is xsltproc

 Output Formats: